-When Do You Need One?
+White Box Penetration Testing: When Do You Need One?

-You may need to conduct a white box penetration test if you want to evaluate your application security, wireless security, infrastructure, network security, or physical security in an assumed breach scenario.
 During an assumed breach test, the goal is to test what the impact would be if an attacker successfully achieved initial access and if they are capable of causing the distribution of services or accessing the organization’s “crown jewels.”

 What Is A White Box Penetration Test?

 White box penetration testing approach, also known as an assumed breach, clear box, or transparent box testing, is where the penetration tester has full access and complete knowledge of the target that is being tested and its features.
-This includes source code, credentials, whitelisting, multiple account roles with different access levels, access to the documentation.

-This type of pen testing is also called pen testing from a developer perspective and works on discovering the most effective way to break the target by examining the application, service or system in question from the inside.
+This type of penetration testing is also called pen testing from a developer perspective and works on discovering the most effective way to break the target by examining the application, service or system in question from the inside.

 This specific approach enables the uncovering of vulnerabilities in the logic flow of an application, which sometimes outside attacks or automated tools might miss.